 Banshee Reeks Nature Preserve features more than 20 miles of hiking trails.
 Grab a map from the visitor’s center before starting your hike to make sure you stay on track.
 The most popular trail loops are around 3 miles long and rated as easy.
 Check out the Goose Creek and Cathedral trail loop and the West Arrowhead Ridge and Bluebell Loop if you’re looking for a good place to start.
 Trails are for pedestrians only, so no bicycles, dogs, or horses are allowed.

 Two Creeks Trail Area

 Two Creeks Trail Area is about 7 miles northwest of Ashburn.
 This trail area is actually an off-shoot of the Washington and Old Dominion Trail along Sycolin Creek near where its intersection with Goose Creek.
 It’s an easy 2-mile loop trail that welcomes all ages and skill levels.
 Two Creeks Trail Area allows mountain biking and dog-walking, so stay aware of other trail users during your hike.

 The easiest way to access this trail is by parking off of Cochran Mill Road where it intersects with the Washington and Old Dominion Trail and walking about half a mile south on the trail to the Two Creeks entrance.
 This area is open for hiking throughout the year from sunrise to sunset.

-Get outside and enjoy a hike at these nearby places recommended by Crème de la Crème of Ashburn, VA.
+Get outside and enjoy a hike at these nearby places recommended by our Ashburn preschool.
 Have you done a lot of hiking in the Ashburn area?
 Did we hit on all of your favorite spots, or are there a few we need to check out?
 Let us know and maybe we’ll even add them to our list.